AlbertoAncilotto/Arduino_TPA3116_Amp/README.md

 ![Image](images/frame_rend.png)
 ![Image](images/cover_rend.png)

 The frame was printed in marble PLA, and the external cover in wood-filled filament.
 Printing took around 5 hours, with the majority of the time required by the outer frame.
+The files for printing are in the GitHub repository for the project.

 ![Image](images/frame_nobg.png)
 ![Image](images/cover_nobg.png)